10 September 2021

 Firstly, blood pressure (BP) is generally represented by two numbers, one of which is higher than the other.

-Diastolic blood pressure – the pressure in your arteries while your heart is filled with blood between beats, and it is the second number you read when taking your blood pressure.
+Diastolic blood pressure is the pressure in your arteries while your heart is filling with blood between beats.
+It is the second, or lower, number you read when taking your blood pressure.

-Both figures are significant and should be closely watched to ensure that they remain within a healthy range.
-Your blood pressure readings will fall into one of three categories, click here to download a blood pressure infographic.
+Both figures are significant and should be closely watched to ensure that they remain within a healthy range: click here to download a blood pressure infographic.

 What is normal blood pressure?

-It’s great to have normal blood pressure, but that’s no reason to relax.
+It’s great to have normal blood pressure, but that’s no reason to lose motivation.
 If you don’t live a healthy lifestyle and eat healthy food, your blood pressure may rise.

 How do I find out if I have high blood pressure?

-If you don’t know your blood pressure there’s a chance it could be high and there’s a chance it could be low, the irresponsible mentality is to hope that your blood pressure is okay, most likely it is fine.
+If you don’t know your blood pressure there’s a chance it could be high and there’s a chance it could be low, the passive mentality is to hope that your blood pressure is okay.
 But there’s no harm in checking.
 The easiest way to check your blood pressure is to purchase a blood pressures monitors.
 The monitor will be with you within 2 working days.
 Once you have taken a reading you can upload your results on our site using the NHS blood pressure tool.